-Scientific research has shown us a lot of medical uses for cannabidiol, or CBD.
-From anxiety and depression to skin rashes and aching joints, this chemical compound that derives from the cannabis plant has proven itself to be incredibly useful in several applications.
-One use for CBD that has been studied for years is its potential to treat psychosis or schizophrenia.
+Scientific research has shown us a lot of potential medical uses for cannabidiol, or CBD.
+From anxiety and depression to skin rashes and aching joints, this chemical compound that derives from the cannabis plant has been determined to play a potential role in several applications.
+One possible use for CBD that has been studied for years is its potential to treat psychosis or schizophrenia.

 Schizophrenia is a chronic disorder that severely affects brain functioning in less than one percent of the United States population.
 Symptoms of the disorder typically first appear between the ages of 16 and 30, though children can be diagnosed as well.

 Symptoms are categorized in three ways: positive, negative, and cognitive.

 “Positive” symptoms are psychotic behaviors, such as hallucinations, dysfunctional thinking, and movement disorders.